 Note: If you have persistent symptoms such as headaches or fever contact your doctor or midwife.

 Prescription drugs: In some cases prescription drugs such as antibiotics may be necessary during pregnancy.
 If your doctor or dentist prescribes a medication remind him/her that you are pregnant.
 Always follow the directions carefully.
-Some women may need to continue to take certain medications for a chronic health condition such as asthma or diabetes.
+Some people may need to continue to take certain medications for a chronic health condition such as asthma or diabetes.
 Be sure to discuss the risks and benefits of each medication with your doctor or midwife.
 Information on prescription drugs can be found at the Poison and Drug Information Service in Alberta at 1-800-332-1414.

 Street drugs: Street drugs such as heroin, ecstasy, crystal meth, and cocaine are illegal and may harm your baby and should never be used during pregnancy.

 If you use drugs, talk to your caregiver or call the Alberta Health Services Addiction Helpline 1-866-332-2322 or Narcotics Anonymous 1-877-463-3537 and ask for their Treatment Centre.

 If you smoke, one of the best things you can do for yourself and your baby is to quit or reduce the amount you smoke.

 Cannabis use during pregnancy is not recommended.
 For more information click here .

 The harmful chemicals in smoking tobacco, cannabis, and vaping products, including second-hand and third-hand smoke, pass through the placenta and can affect your baby’s growth and development in the womb.
 Smoking tobacco reduces the oxygen your baby receives and exposes it to carbon monoxide and nicotine.
 The placenta does not act like a filter.